(Disclosure: Some of the links below may be affiliate links)

 - For apartments, there are many more opportunities to rent, so it is another story.

 As mentioned before, there are some differences between houses and apartments.
-We are only thinking about buying a house in the countryside.
 So your mileage may vary.
 But overall, the same points apply to whether you should buy or rent an apartment.

 If you are interested in real estate as an investment, you should read about the example of Iain, who invested in foreign properties from Switzerland.